Sierra Leone, Liberia deploy troops as Ebola toll hits 887

 A Reuters witness in the Liberian capital Monrovia said several clinics were spontaneously closing their doors because doctors were too afraid to treat patients.
 More than 60 doctors have already died of Ebola, hampering efforts to control the outbreak.

-Medical charity Medecins Sans Frontieres (MSF), which normally spearheads the fight against Ebola, has only a small team in Liberia and says it does not have the capacity to increase it.

-Health workers say they are overwhelmed by the number of cases, a condition exacerbated by the departure of some international staff following the infection of two U.S. staff of the Samaritan's Purse charity in Liberia.
+Health workers in Liberia say they are overwhelmed by the number of cases, a condition exacerbated by the departure of some international staff following the infection of two U.S. aid workers in Liberia.

 The normally bustling streets of Sierra Leone's capital Freetown were eerily quiet on Monday after President Ernest Bai Koromo called on residents to stay home and pray, a Reuters reporter said.